 - Be transparent in your use of technology

-- Resist the urge to be negative or attack your opponent
+- Resist the urge to be harmful or attack your opponent

 - Don’t rely on technology to win the election